Disha-Baghel/Disha-Baghel/README.md

 # 💫 About Me:
-I am a student pursuing B.Tech in Computer Science and Engineering, eager to explore the world of programming and collaborate on various open source projects.
+I am a working professional, eager to explore and collaborate on various open source projects.
 With a passion for coding and a hunger for knowledge, I am constantly seeking opportunities to learn and grow.
 I am dedicated to expanding my technical skill set and staying up-to-date with the latest technologies.
 I aim to showcase my enthusiasm, dedication, and contributions to the vibrant open source community.<br><br>

 ## 🌐 Socials: